RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/QedQcdWrapper_8cpp.md

       double get_mPhoton  (const softsusy::QedQcd&) { return 0.; }
       double get_mGluon   (const softsusy::QedQcd&) { return 0.; }

+      /// Plain C-function wrappers for QedQcd running coupling getters
       // Note: often people want 1/alpha, but here we return alpha itself
       // Might want to change these to g1,g3, to be consistent with MSSMSpec double get_alpha  (const softsusy::QedQcd& model) { return model.displayAlpha(softsusy::ALPHA); }
       double get_alphaS (const softsusy::QedQcd& model) { return model.displayAlpha(softsusy::ALPHAS); }

+      /// All 3 SM gauge couplings.
+      /// The QedQcd documenation has the following to say about this calculations:
+      /// {
+      /// This will calculate the three gauge couplings of the Standard Model at
+      /// the scale m2.
+      /// It's a simple one-loop calculation only and no
+      /// thresholds are assumed.
+Range of validity is electroweak to top scale.
       // alpha1 is in the GUT normalisation. sinth = sin^2 thetaW(Q) in MSbar
       // scheme
       //  }